Eureka Gonzo Review

 Cooking different types of foods requires different types of heat.
 You want direct, high heat for searing a steak, while barbequing chicken requires slower, more dispersed heat.
 These different types of cooking result from the ability to modulate absolute heat output and the ability to place your food in different positions relative to the burners.
 The control knob on the Eureka Gonzo Grill works well.
 It tunes the output from a truly low setting to the aforementioned high, searing heat.
 The catch, though, is that the small, round grill top over one burner offers few options for placing your food relative to the heat source.
 Because it is round and has one burner in the center, pretty much everywhere on the grill top is a uniform temperature.
 For cooking a grill-full of chicken, this is great.
 However, for slow-grilling some veggies alongside a searing steak, the Eureka comes up short.

 Small, lightweight, and with a bag that contains the important bits, the Gonzo Grill is very portable.
-It is hard to imagine a useful grill that is any lighter or smaller.
+It is hard to imagine a useful grill that is much lighter or smaller (that was until we got our hands on the Kuchoma).
 There seem to be certain critical bulk and weight thresholds for grilling, and the Eureka treads that line.
 We like the compact stature and easy movement of the Gonzo Grill.
 Our only gripe is that the grill requires two hands to carry easily.
 The only real handles on the grill are a pair of them low and on opposite ends.
 This means that you must use two hands.

 In our experience, up to 200 square inches is appropriate for up to two people.
 Add just another 100 square inches and your overall food capacity, in terms of how many people you can feed, seems to double.
-The nearly 300 square inches of cooking surface on the Coleman Road Trip LXX will readily cook for a group of 4.
+The nearly 300 square inches of cooking surface on the Editors Choice winner will readily cook for a group of 4.

 There was a time when small grills on the market had very poor wind protection.
 Thankfully that is in the past.
 The tight-fitting lid of the Eureka grill shuts out heat-sapping convection.
 Of course, the smaller stature leaves a greater surface area to volume ratio, and heat is going to be removed a little more rapidly than on a larger grill.
 We noticed this difference, but your food likely will not.